 We know what magnets look like and how they can attract metals like iron.
 They usually look like this:

 A magnet has two ends that we call poles.
 One end is called a north pole (north-seeking pole) since it points toward the Earth’s north pole, while the other is known as the south pole (south-seeking pole) because it points towards the Earth’s south pole.
 This is because Earth acts as a gigantic magnet due to the number of magnetic materials it contains.

 When you place two magnets together, the north pole of the first magnet repels the north pole of the second magnet and attracts its south pole.
 Hence, like poles repel and opposite poles attract.

 Say you have a magnet and iron filings on a table.
 As you place the magnet near the iron fillings slowly, there will come a point when the iron filings stick to the magnet.
-That is because magnets create an invisible area of magnetism around it called a magnetic field.
+That is because magnets create an invisible area of magnetism called a magnetic field.